KatCheng/CSC174midtermProject/README.md

 This is used in the index page because it is less content-heavy.
 The Z-Pattern has four quadrants - primary, strong, weak, and terminal.
 As the name indicated, each quadrant serves contents with different levels of importance - primary: history and basic information; strong: media(anime); weak: description of the Shin-chan; terminal: main characters.

 #### F-Pattern:
+I used F-Pattern on my history and media pages, because they are more content-heavy.
+I put the title and paragraph(s) on the left and image on the right because I think the levels of importance should be title > paragraph > image.
+The F-Pattern is designed based on four points: 1)Most important content across the top - navigation bar, logo; 2)Sign-up form on the top right corner; 3)and 4)Titles, contents, and images.

 #### C.R.A.P principles
   * Contrast: Used different sizes of fonts to represent the levels of importance.
 Also made some elements bold in order to stress the importance.